-Adjustments for Bariatric PE Studies
+Adjustments for Bariatric PE and Cardiac Studies

-We do not have a bariatric protocol for chest PE studies.
+We do not have a bariatric protocol for chest PE or cardiac (retrospectively or prospectively gated coronaries) studies.
 Our large protocol is already designed to deliver a higher maximum dose than the medium and small adult protocols, but it uses 120 kV to maximize iodine contrast.
 Other large adult protocols that are not angiograms use 140 kV for large adults.
-Therefore, for bariatric PE patients who 1. fill the scout view or 2. max out the mA table please increase the kV from 120 kV to 140 kV.
+Therefore, for bariatric patients who 1. fill the scout view or 2. max out the mA table please increase the kV from 120 kV to 140 kV.